John15321/flatcar-app-minecraft/README.md

 5. **Verify & Manage Services**
    SSH into the box (`ssh core@...`) to check `minecraft.service` and (optionally) `sshd-sftp.service`.
 Tail logs, tweak environment variables, and restart if needed.

-### 3.1 Environment Variables & Java Tiers
+### 3.1 Environment Variables & Java Settings

 Running a Minecraft server on Flatcar requires a few key **environment variables** that tell the server (and Docker) how to behave.
-Understanding these variables helps you **customize** performance, game version, and server features.
+In this setup, you directly control the memory and Java tuning settings through the variables in `papermc.env`.

 #### Common Env Vars